Tell me more ×

 Some more low level questions:

-• Is there a document type for "book" and what is it's name?
+• Is there a document type for "book" and what is its name?

 • I am looking at Amazon Createspace.
 Amazon Createspace's requirements are: filetype=pdf, trim size, margins (gutter and outside margins).
 All of these various trim size, margins gutter/outside can be adjusted in the Tex document?